-It is proposed in the master plan that there be approximately 590 linear feet of new sheet pile bulkhead installed along the northern edge of the harbor for Phase I and an additional 890 linear feet installed for Phase II.
+It is proposed in the master plan that there be approximately 590 lin ft of new sheet pile bulkhead installed along the northern edge of the harbor for Phase One and an additional 890 lin ft installed for Phase Two.
 Overall, the waterfront bulkhead will create an additional 2.2 acres of high-value uplands along the waterfront that can be used for commercial and recreational use.
 The bulkhead is planned to be constructed in two phases.
 The first phase will start at the northwest corner of the harbor and extend the bulkhead east to the gangway near the harbormaster's office, terminating at Chitina Avenue.
 The second phase will extend from the termination point at Chitina Avenue to the northeast corner of the harbor, terminating at the boat launch.
-When both phases are complete, the bulkhead will be approximately 60-70 linear feet, and will maintain all existing near-shore access on the main float headwalk.
+When both phases are complete, the bulkhead will be a total of approximately 60-70 lin ft, and will maintain all existing near-shore access on the main float headwalk.
 The bulkhead is planned to accommodate future dredging of the near-shore portions of the harbor basin to improve vessel access to shoreward-oriented slips.